jjam912/note_utility/noteutil2/RULES.md

 # Chapter 1
 ## Unit 1
 ### Section 1
-Here you would write your regular notes: Without the heading character prefix.
+Here you would write your regular notes without the heading character prefix.
 ```

 If you use Google Docs, a fantastic add-on is [Docs to Markdown](https://chrome.google.com/webstore/detail/docs-to-markdown/igffnbdfnodiaphfmfaiiaegmoljbghf?hl=en-US),